 The draft human health risk assessment concludes that glyphosate is not likely to be carcinogenic to humans.
 The Agency’s assessment found no other meaningful risks to human health when the product is used according to the pesticide label.
-The Agency’s scientific findings are consistent with the conclusions of science reviews by a number of other countries as well as the 2017 National Institutes of Health Agricultural Health Survey.”
+The Agency’s scientific findings are consistent with the conclusions of science reviews by a number of other countries as well as the 2017 National Institutes of Health Agricultural Health Study.”

 Glyphosate use was not associated with overall cancer risk